 Truce Deteriorates in Sri Lanka

-RENNE MONTAGNE, host:
+RENNE MONTAGNE, Host:

 NPR's Philip Reeves reports.

-Helen Olafsdottir is spokesperson for the international mission, which monitors the ceasefire.
+PHILIP REEVES: Helen Olafsdottir is spokesperson for the international mission, which monitors the ceasefire.

 REEVES: The ceasefire has often been violated in the past, but Olafsdottir says recent attacks have involved the use of claymore mines and much more indiscriminate.

-Ms. OLAFSDOTTIR: Which means a lot of civilians are being caught in the middle.
+OLAFSDOTTIR: Which means a lot of civilians are being caught in the middle.
 So they're less targeted, like they were assassination stars.
 But now, more people are getting dragged into it.
 And the operations, or the explosions are bigger.

-The Sri Lankan government described this as a major breakthrough, but analysts Rohan Edirisinha, director of the Center Policy Alternatives in Sri Lanka, struck a more cautious note.
+REEVES: The Sri Lankan government described this as a major breakthrough, but analysts Rohan Edirisinha, director of the Center Policy Alternatives in Sri Lanka, struck a more cautious note.

-Lasantha Wickrematunge, editor of the Sunday Leader newspaper in Sri Lanka, says the consequences of this could be severe.
+REEVES: Lasantha Wickrematunge, editor of the Sunday Leader newspaper in Sri Lanka, says the consequences of this could be severe.

-Philip Reeves, NPR News.
+REEVES: Philip Reeves, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.